-Big data analytics again poses difficulties for data protection law.
-Difficulties include running large numbers of algorithms against vast datasets to find correlations; the opacity of the processing; the tendency to collect 'all the data'; the repurposing of data and the use of new types of data; not to mention the hurdles of distinguishing between data controllers and data processors.
-Clearly all of these activities have implications for data protection.26
+AI and big data analytics again pose difficulties for data protection law, including: (1) running large numbers of algorithms against vast datasets to find correlations; (2) the opacity of the processing; (3) the tendency to collect 'all the data'; (4) the repurposing of data and the use of new types of data; not to mention (5) the hurdles of distinguishing between data controllers and data processors and obtaining access to sufficient training data.
+Clearly, all these activities have implications for data protection.36

-The Information Commissioner's Office is reaching out to partners as part of its Technology Strategy to better understand these technologies, and is seeking to establish a regulatory sandbox, drawing on the successful sandbox process that the FCA has developed.
-The sandbox is expected to enable organisations to develop innovative digital products and services, while engaging with the regulator, who will provide advice on mitigating risks and data protection by design.27
+The Commissioner's Office is reaching out to partners as part of its Technology Strategy to better understand these technologies, and has established a regulatory sandbox, drawing on the successful sandbox process that the FCA has developed.
+From a fintech perspective, one of the themes of interest in the Commissioner's Office's 2022 sandbox is data sharing, looking at innovations relating to finance and, in particular, distributed ledger technologies such as digital currencies and smart contracts.
+The purpose of the sandbox is expected to enable organisations to develop innovative digital products and services, while engaging with the regulator, which will provide advice on mitigating risks and data protection by design.37

 New blockchain technology also poses data protection challenges.
 There has been significant debate as to whether or not the hashed information contained on the blockchain could be considered personal information and, if it is, how the GDPR can be reconciled with the benefits of the blockchain being an immutable source of the truth without the need for trusted intermediaries.
 This question has yet to be resolved.

-In addition to the GDPR, PSD2 includes a number of specific rules concerning the processing of personal data.
-For example, PSD2 provides for 'explicit consent' raising the question of whether this constrained the use of the various other bases for processing set out in the GDPR.
+In addition to the GDPR, PSD II includes a number of specific rules concerning the processing of personal data.
+For example, PSD II provides for 'explicit consent' raising the question of whether this constrained the use of the various other bases for processing set out in the GDPR.
 The European Data Protection Board has clarified that it did not.
-'Explicit consent' referred to in PSD2 is a contractual consent that is an additional requirement of a contractual nature.
+'Explicit consent' referred to in PSD II is a contractual consent that is an additional requirement of a contractual nature.
 Payment services are always provided on a contractual basis between payment service user and payment service.
-There still needed to be a requisite basis for processing the data under the GDPR, for example, processing necessary for the performance of a contract to which the data subject is party.
+There still needed to be a requisite basis for processing the data under the GDPR; for example, processing necessary for the performance of a contract to which the data subject is party.

 Year in review